Exposure of Unerupted Teeth

 It is advised that you avoid sharp food items, like crackers and chips, as they will irritate the surgical site if they jab the wound during initial healing.
 Your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 1-14 days to activate the eruption process (applying the proper rubber band to the chain on your tooth).

 As always, your doctor is available at the office and can be contacted after hours if any problems should arise after surgery.
-Simply call Konikoff Periodontics & Dental Implants, Ltd. at Virginia Beach Location Phone Number 757-486-8611 if you have any questions.
+Simply call Konikoff Hoag & San Dental Implants & Periodontics at Virginia Beach Location Phone Number 757-486-8611 if you have any questions.